-Union asks Govt to condemn Israel over 'violent attack and unlawful detention' of national director
+Unite Union leader Mike Treen reportedly tasered repeatedly by Israeli military

 "At this time the ship is being transferred to the port of Ashdod" along the coast of central Israel.

+"It will only inflame the situation in the region.
+In fact, humanitarian aid is already provided to Gaza through Israel in vast quantities making the boats unnecessary.

+"This cynical public relations stunt, endorsed by extremist groups such as Kia Ora Gaza, is first and foremost motivated by hatred and anti-Semitism and does not contribute to the promotion of a possible constructive engagement between the parties."

-The activists come from Australia, Canada, France, Germany, Israel, Malaysia, New Zealand, Norway, Spain, Sweden, UK and United States.
+The activists come from Australia, Canada, France, Germany, Israel, Malaysia, New Zealand, Norway, Spain, Sweden, UK and the United States.

 Gaza's two million inhabitants have been living under the blockade since 2007, when the militant group Hamas took over the area.
 Activists have tried to break through several times.